sparkflows/sparkflows-docs/docs/installation/installation/windows-tgz/prerequisites-install.rst

    :alt: Installations
    :width: 60%

-* Additionally, the path variable may also updated to bin folder of the JDK installation path
+* Additionally, the path variable may also be updated to bin folder of the JDK installation path, as shown below.

   .. figure:: ../../../_assets/installation/path_env.png
    :alt: Installations
    :width: 60%

-Verify installation of Java
+Verify Installation of Java
 ====================

-* To verify if the installation is successful, from the command prompt, type the below command:
+* To verify if the installation is successful, from the command prompt, type the command:
-  >java -version
+  **java -version**.
 If the installation was successful, it will display the version of JDK that has been installed, as shown below:

   .. figure:: ../../../_assets/installation/java_version.png
    :alt: Installations
    :width: 60%

-* To find the installation path of Java, run this command
+* To find the installation path of Java, run the command: **where java**.
-  >where java

-.. note::  If you have multiple versions of Java installed on you system, you can update the PATH using the steps outlined in either of the links below:
+.. note::  If you have multiple versions of Java installed on your system, you can update the PATH using the steps outlined in either of the links below:

            * https://javatutorial.net/set-java-home-windows-10
            * https://www.java.com/en/download/help/path.xml